justinlund/dreamcloud-docs/source/dreamcompute/tutorials/how-to-migrate-instances-between-clusters.rst

 7. Determine the drive letter by examining the output of "df -h" for the root (/) filesystem.
 Generally this is /dev/vda1.

-8. Use dd to pipe the data from the disk directly into the the glance image service.
+8. Use dd to pipe the data from the disk directly into the glance image service.
 Change any text in all CAPS to suit your taste.

 .. code-block:: console